-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America (GAAS); the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards); and the standards and procedures identified in the 2022-2023 California Community Colleges Chancellor's Office Contracted District Audit Manual.
-Our responsibilities under those standards and the 2022-2023 California Community Colleges Chancellor's Office Contracted District Audit Manual are further described in the Auditor's Responsibilities for the Audit of Compliance section of our report.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America (GAAS); the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards); and the 2023-2024 California Community Colleges Chancellor's Office Contracted District Audit Manual.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of Compliance section of our report.

-We are required to be independent of the District and to meet our other ethical responsibilities, in accordance with relevant ethical requirements relating to our audit.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on state compliance with the compliance requirements subject to audit in the 2022-2023 California Community Colleges Chancellor's Office Contracted District Audit Manual.
+We are required to be independent of the District and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
 Our audit does not provide a legal determination of the District's compliance with the compliance requirements referred to above.